SystemsApproach/7E/introduction/architecture.rst

 components of the system, and hiding the details of how the object is implemented from the users of the object.

 Architectures are *not* programs.
-They give you a mental model, typically expressed in words and diagrams, of what actually runs in the network.
+They sketch a mental model (typically expressed in words and diagrams), of what actually runs in the network.
 Their purpose is to both *prescribe* how the network should be implemented (with the goal of guiding engineers in the actual code that gets written) and *describe* how the network has been